metonym/svelte-highlight/README.md

 ## Usage

-There are two ways to apply `highlight.js` styles: injected styles through `svelte:head` or with a CSS style sheet loader.
+There are two ways to apply `highlight.js` styles: injected styles through `svelte:head` or with a CSS StyleSheet loader.

 ### Injected Styles